Parietal-INRIA/fmralign/source/functional_alignment/fmralign_pipeline.rst

 >>> n_voxels = roi_masker.mask_img_.get_data().sum()
 >>> n_pieces = np.round(n_voxels / 200)

-Then for each method we define the estimator fit it, and predict new image.
+Then for each method we define the estimator, fit it, and predict new image.
 We then plot the correlation of this prediction with the real signal.
 We also include identity (no alignment) as a baseline.

 >>> from fmralign.pairwise_alignment import PairwiseAlignment